RickStrahl/DotnetDesktopRuntimeInstaller/README.md

 }
 ```

-I'd recommend that you check for the **lowest valid runtime version** that your application can run with, but **always download and install the latest patch version** specified in the download Url.
+I'd recommended that you check for the **lowest viable runtime version** that your application can run with, but **always download and install the latest patch version** specified in the download Url.
+So for example, my application works with 7.0.3, but I install the latest which is 7.0.7.

+This is preferable over checking for the latest version, as a valid runtime may already be installed rather than downloading the very latest.
+This helps reduce piling up every singe runtime installations on the user's machine as well.
+Windows 11 has also started to update .NET Core to newer patch versions, if they are already installed.

-You can find the latest 7.0 version download URL at this dynamic link
+You can find the latest 7.0 version download URL at this dynamic link:

 [Latest .NET 7.0 Desktop Runtime Download](https://dotnet.microsoft.com/download/dotnet/7.0/runtime?cid=getdotnetcore&runtime=desktop&os=windows&arch=x64)